The mission of the Sonoma County Office of Education (SCOE) is to foster student success through service to students, schools, and the community.

 - Schools and services for special education and alternative education students who are not enrolled at district sites.

-- Career Technical Education (CTE) department helps districts in prepare their students for college and career.
+- College and Career Readiness Services helps districts prepare their students for college and career.

 - Professional development for teachers and administrators.

 Steven D. Herrington, Ph.D., is the elected Superintendent of Schools and serves as SCOE’s chief administrative officer.
 The separately elected members of the Sonoma County Board of Education work with the Superintendent to oversee county education initiatives.

 Facilitate and successfully implement the Common Core State Standards, pre-kindergarten to grade 12

 Support academically rigorous and relevant career and college preparation for all students; promote 21st century teaching and learning to ensure that students acquire critical thinking, communication, collaboration, and creativity skills

 Develop and support strategies to ensure that English learners are successful in school settings; promote best practices through professional development for educators

 Assessment and Accountability

 Provide technical support, resources, and expertise to help schools and districts measure, monitor, and direct student learning opportunities

 Support and facilitate financial decision making based on sound economic and educational principles and effective fiscal and accounting practices